-This class discusses business management but emphasizes the role psychology and behavior play in decision making.
-Strategic planning, conflict resolution and staff training are the primary focuses of management concepts classes.
+This class discusses business management but emphasizes the role psychology and behavior in decision making.
+Strategic planning, conflict resolution and staff training are the primary focuses.
 This class is usually mandatory and offered during the first two years of an organizational behavior program.

 Organizational Communication Course

 Organizational communication classes develop a student's skills in writing and public speaking.
-A special emphasis is placed on knowing how to communicate in a professional atmosphere; in addition, students will learn to communicate within a power structure and with respect to group dynamics.
+A special emphasis is placed on knowing how to communicate in a professional atmosphere.
+In addition, students will learn to communicate within a power structure and with respect to group dynamics.
 Most organizational communication professors require students to make both individual and group presentations, particularly using PowerPoint and other multimedia devices.
-Organizational communication classes are usually mandatory and can be taken at any point.

 Organizational Change Course